Chronicle

 10/1/1755; Condensed history of the last years

-10/11/1755 French Indians Seen near Shamokin
+10/11/1755 French Indians seen near Shamokin

-10/16/1755.
-Massacre of white neighbors
+10/16/1755 Massacre of white neighbors (Penn’s Creek)

-10/23/1755 Allegheny Nations: Sending wampum with fierce threats
+10/23/1755 Allegheny Nations sending wampum with fierce threats

-10/26/1755 French Indians Seen close to Shamokin
+10/26/1755 French Indians seen close to Shamokin

-10/26/1755 Close to bloody action by hostile Indians
+10/26/1755 Close to bloody action by hostile Nations

-10/30/1755 Conoy Nationality of Schafmann
+10/30/1755 Conoy nationality of Schafmann